astroDimitrios/Fortran/01_Notes/11_OOP.md

 Full example in [Example2](../11_OOP/Example2/ice_cream_test.f90).

-<br></br>
-<a name="5"></a>
-# Type Guarding
+## Type Guarding

 You can write a subroutine to work for multiple types.
 The code will have to behave differently for each type, this is ***type guarding***.

 Use the `select type` construct, see info [here](https://www.intel.com/content/www/us/en/develop/documentation/fortran-compiler-oneapi-dev-guide-and-reference/top/language-reference/a-to-z-reference/s-1/select-type.html), example:

 ```fortran
 ! prints member variables from the ice_cream type